 If you are renting or borrowing a laptop to take EBB exams, please see an IT staff member to move all exams taken on that laptop to the network before returning the laptop to its owner or vendor.

-Pay attention to e-mail sent from the Registrar's/Records Office:
+Pay attention to e-mail sent from the Records Office:

-If there is a problem printing your exam, the Registrar's Office will notify you via e-mail and/or phone the same day to bring your laptop in for exam recovery.
+If there is a problem printing your exam, the Records Office will notify you via e-mail and/or phone the same day to bring your laptop in for exam recovery.